zmalone/chef-web-docs/source/Part 3 - Converging the Node/index.md

 Part 3 - Converging the Node
 ============================

-### TODO
-- Need a base box without Chef!
-The bootstrap fails because Chef is already installed.
-We want to mock a "real" bootstrap as best as possible.

 Create the Base Box
 -------------------
 We need a "machine" (or "node" in the Chef language) to provision.
 We are going to create a Virtual Machine with Vagrant + VirtualBox + Opscode VMs.